 Initiatives like these just make good business sense.
 When an employer shows an understanding of their employees’ financial struggles, and actually does something to alleviate them, it’s a win-win.
 Financial security increases.
 Productivity increases.
 Employees stay longer.

 At DailyPay, we’ve followed suit, implementing similar initiatives.
 Last July, we made every employee a shareholder in our company, giving them a real stake in their future and the future of DailyPay.
 As co-owners of the business, we understand that employees are more fully invested in their day-to-day roles and in making an impact that continues to propel our company forward.

 We also lowered healthcare costs this year, with a 50% company contribution toward dependent medical, dental and vision coverage.
 By reducing the overall costs of health care for our valued associates, we are demonstrating a commitment to them and to their family’s health and wellbeing and allowing them to keep more of their hard-earned pay.

 As a company, DailyPay strives to provide a better pay experience to our partners’ employees, a more consumerized experience that mimics experiences in their personal lives.
 By giving employees greater control and flexibility with their pay, they can pay bills on time and meet emergency expenses.
 And they spend less time stressing at work because they feel more financially secure.

-Last year, we implemented DailyPay for DailyPay, allowing our employees to experience the same benefit that we provide to our partners and their workforces.
+Last year, we implemented DailyPay on demand pay for DailyPay, allowing our employees to experience the same benefit that we provide to our partners and their workforces.
 By doing so, we recognize that all employees, not just those who are financially disadvantaged, need this same flexibility and control to access their earnings when they need them.